-No one can serve on the Student Grievance Committee if they have any involvement in the grievance.
-The Executive Dean of Student Services will schedule a hearing within five business days of receipt of the Hearing Request form.
-Following the hearing, the committee will communicate the decision to the Executive Dean of Student Services and upon approval from the Executive Dean of Student Services, draft a response to the grievant within five business days.
-If the committee's finding is not approved, the Executive Dean of Student Services will draft the response to the grievant.
-The decision of the Student Grievance Committee and Executive Dean of Student Services is final.
+No one can serve on the Student Grievance Committee if he/she has any involvement in the grievance.
+The Vice President of Student Services will schedule a hearing within five business days of receipt of the Hearing Request form.
+Following the hearing, the committee will communicate the decision to the Vice President of Student Services and upon approval from the Vice President of Student Services, draft a response to the grievant within five business days.
+If the committee's finding is not approved, the Vice President of Student Services will draft the response to the grievant.
+The decision of the Student Grievance Committee and Vice President of Student Services is final.
 The response will be sent to the grievant via the preferred method of communication.
 Copies of the decision will be provided to the President and all individuals involved in the grievance process.